rgeminas/gp--/README.md

 Current State of the Project
 -------------
-Currently, lexing, parsing, scope and type checks are complete, though code generation doesn't happen yet - Soon(TM).
+Currently, lexing, parsing, scope and type checks are complete, though code generation is happening RIGHT NOW.

 Lexer
 -----